AkashChauhanSoftEngi/JavaFileHandling2024/README.md

 - [x] 6.
 How to count the number of characters, lines, and words in a file?
 - [x] 7.
 How to read and write a file using Streams (Stream Classes)?
 - [x] 8.
 Object Serialization and Deserialization in Java
+- [x] 9.
+What will happen if we directly use FileWriter.write(s1) instead of BufferedWriter.write(s1) method?

 ## 1. Introduction of Java File Handling